dojo/docs/developer/design/loader.rst

   * cause the chunk of Javascript code that represents a particular module to be evaluated in such a manner that it produces a result defined as the "module value" given by the particular chunk of code

-  * associate a name with the module value; naturally, the name is termed the "module identifier" of MID
+  * associate a name with the module value; naturally, the name is termed the "module identifier"

-  * given the MID of an existing association, return the module value of that association
+  * given the module identifier of an existing association, return the module value of that association

 Although it is possible for a single resource to contain the code for several modules, to do so is a bad practice and a single module should be contained in a single addressable (e.g., by URL or filename) resource.